M62 motorway: Liverpool to Worsley

-In Greater Manchester
+Greater Manchester

 Two motorways were planned, the M52 from Liverpool to Salford and the M62 to link Pole Moor with the Stretford–Eccles Bypass.
 The first part of the M62 to be built was the Stretford–Eccles Bypass, which is now the section between Junctions 7 to 13 of the M60.
 Construction started in 1957, and the motorway opened in 1960.
 It was originally built as a two-lane motorway only.
 It was later re-numbered M63.
 The section of the planned M52 between the interchange with the Stretford-Eccles Bypass and Salford opened as the M602 motorway in 1971.

 The Eccles–Pole Moor section of the M62 opened in 1971.
 Between Eccles and Pole Moor, 67 motorway crossings were required, including seven viaducts and eight junctions.
 Much of the Worsley Braided Interchange was built on undeveloped mossland where deep peat deposits had been covered with waste.
 Between Worsley and Milnrow, some underlying coal seams were still actively worked when the motorway was constructed and allowances had to be made to counteract possible future subsidence.
 The motorway crosses the Irwell Valley and the Pendleton Fault on a 200 ft single-span bridge 65 ft above the river.